GoogleCloudPlatform/scoutsuite-gcp-scan/README.md

 # Scoutsuite Security Scan for Google Cloud

-This will run a Scoutsuite scan in your Google Cloud Organization and copy the report to a GCS Bucket.
+This will run a Scoutsuite security scan in your Google Cloud Organization, Folder or Project and copy the report to a GCS Bucket.

 ## Providers